configcat/docs/website/docs/sdk-reference/android.md

 **SemVer-based comparators** (IS ONE OF, &lt;, &gt;=, etc.)
 * accept `String` values containing a properly formatted, valid semver value,
-* all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+* all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 **Number-based comparators** (=, &lt;, &gt;=, etc.)
 * accept `Double` values and all other numeric values which can safely be converted to `Double`,
 * accept `String` values containing a properly formatted, valid `Double` value,
-* all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+* all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 **Date time-based comparators** (BEFORE / AFTER)
 * accept `Date` values, which are automatically converted to a second-based Unix timestamp,
 * accept `Double` values representing a second-based Unix timestamp and all other numeric values which can safely be converted to `Double`,
 * accept `String` values containing a properly formatted, valid `Double` value,
-* all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+* all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 **String array-based comparators** (ARRAY CONTAINS ANY OF / ARRAY NOT CONTAINS ANY OF)
 * accept arrays and list of `String`,
 * accept `String` values containing a valid JSON string which can be deserialized to an array of `String`,
-* all other values are considered invalid (a warning will be logged and the currently evaluated targeting rule will be skipped).
+* all other values are considered invalid (a warning will be logged and the currently evaluated Targeting Rule will be skipped).

 ### Default user